 Your spouse or your children?
 If they do "this," you do "that."

-Sometimes you are able to stop yourself from automatic reactions.
-Most of the time, however, everything unfolds without a lot of input (or realization) from you: experience, feelings, intentions, thoughts and emotions, actions and reactions, emotional turmoil.
+Sometimes you are able to stop yourself from getting caught up in this process.
+Most of the time, however, it unfolds without a lot of input (or realization) from you: experience, feelings, intentions, thoughts and emotions, actions and reactions, emotional turmoil.

 With awareness, you see the process unfold more clearly.
 You can slow it down, and mindfully examine it:

-And, you start to see you don't have to be at the mercy of the next thought, emotion, or urge that pops into your head.
+And, you start to see you don't have to be at the mercy of the next feeling or thought, emotion, and urge that pops into your head.